Alire

 Releases may still override this selection (for example to use a

-There are two kind of dependencies on GNAT compilers: generic dependencies on
+There are two kinds of dependencies on GNAT compilers: generic dependencies on

 the gnat